yasassri/yasassri.github.io/_posts/2021-01-12-Push-Your-Container-logs-without-a-Side-Car.md

 In Newrelic the logs can be filtered based on different attributes etc. To check what are the log related attributes you can click on a log entry.

 ![](/assets/img/medium/0__agN3xsA7XiLW1s__P.jpg)

-Thats it!
-Please drop a comment if you have any queries.

 Happy Coding!!!